 Washington University is recognized as one of the leading research institutions in the world.
 The university is committed to excellence in research and education, and recognizes that postdoctoral appointees make a critical contribution to the overall research mission through the generation of new ideas, sharing of research knowledge, and the publication of research results.
-Washington University also recognizes that postdoctoral appointments are temporary training positions designed to enhance scientific, professional and other skills.
+Washington University also recognizes that postdoctoral appointments are temporary training positions designed to enhance research, professional and other skills.
 Postdocs are supported in their career and professional skills development, have access to a variety of additional campus resources, and all postdoctoral appointees are members of the active WashU Postdoc Society.